osrf-migration/vrx-wiki/tutorials/Adding Sensors For Competition.md

 ```mkdir ~/my_wamv```
 ```cd ~/my_wamv```

-5. make a yaml file of the sensors you want and where you want them (see example yaml sensor configuration file) EG:
+5. make a yaml file of the sensors you want and where you want them (see example yaml sensor configuration) EG:
 ```gedit sensor_config.yaml```

 6. run the script to generate your wamv's urdf with these newly specified sensors: